 Escudero ended his 37th season at the helm of the women's tennis program in 2013-14, but remained on staff as the associate head coach in 2014-15.
 He took over the head coaching position at the start of the 1977-78 season and compiled a career record of 651-334 (.661) over 37 seasons.
 He was enshrined into the Pepperdine Athletics Hall of Fame in the fall of 2013.

 Escudero's win total ranks second among all women's tennis coaches, active or inactive.
 He is just one of three coaches to have reached the 600 wins milestone, along with Lin Loring and Jeff Wallace.

-Escudero's teams have won 20 or more dual matches in a season 13 times, and 31 of his 36 teams have posted winning seasons.
+Escudero's teams won 20 or more dual matches in a season 13 times, and 32 of his 37 teams posted winning seasons.

 Escudero has received numerous accolades for his work with the Waves.
-He was selected the ITA's District VIII Coach of the Year in 1991 and 1992, the ITA West Region Coach of the Year in 2006 and has been named WCC Coach of the Year four times (1999, 2000, 2006, 2012).
+He was selected the ITA's District VIII Coach of the Year in 1991 and 1992, the ITA West Region Coach of the Year in 2006 and was named WCC Coach of the Year four times (1999, 2000, 2006, 2012).
 He was named Pepperdine University's Coach of the Year in 1984 and 1989.

 The Waves posted a 13-7 dual match record during 1978, his first season as Pepperdine's head coach.
 The Waves competed at the AIAW national tournament in 1979 and 1980 and held the #1 ranking in the AIAW in 1980.